Last Updated: 15 April, 2025

 Betfred | On Jan 13, 2025, Betfred continued its exit from the US market by closing its sportsbook in NV, leaving PA the only state where it is still currently available in some form. |

 Like most states, Nevada's legal gambling age is 21.
-While the state has an impressive variety of retail and mobile sportsbooks, bettors heading to Nevada must keep in mind one large restriction: the aforementioned lack of remote registration.
+While the state offers an impressive variety of retail and mobile sportsbooks, bettors traveling to Nevada must be mindful of one significant restriction: the previously mentioned inability to register remotely.
 The Nevada Gaming Control Board and the Nevada Gaming Commission enforce all rules and regulations.

 For bettors in the state and the many bettors who are just passing through, the tax rate must also be kept in mind.
 Currently, all gambling winnings are subject to a tax rate of 6.75% on the state level, in addition to federal taxes.